nkoester/fsmt_experiments/README.md

 8. cd /opt/fsmt-experiments
 9. git clone https://github.com/warp1337/fsmt_experiments.git .
 10. Optionally, if you want to use/install MORSE and/or ROS, otherwise continue with 13.
-11. sh morse-setup.sh (MORSE only, from GIT master), Press "y"
+11. sh bootstraps/morse-setup.sh (MORSE only, from GIT master), Press "y"
-12. sh morse-setup.sh --ROS (MORSE and ROS, "Groovy"), Press "y"
+12. sh bootstraps/morse-setup.sh --ROS (MORSE and ROS, "Groovy"), Press "y"
 13. cd DESIRED_EXPERIMENT
 14. export PATH=/opt/fsmt-base/bin/:$PATH
 15. You may need to change the [environment] paths in the desired *.ini file depending on your installion